fclaerho/buildstack/README.md

      * or by parsing the build manifest directly
   2. write back the new version into the build manifest

-To calculate the new version, **BuildStack** passes the `Version` class to your release handler — of course, you can ignore this argument if you have another mean to do version calculation.
+To calculate the new version, **BuildStack** passes the `Version` class to your release handler.
+Of course, you can ignore this argument if you have another mean to do version calculation.
   * `Version.parse_stdout(*args)` — return version instance from the command output (it should match N(.N)*)
   * `version.bump(partid)` — return bumped version, where partid is (major|minor|patch) or an index.